swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 1 + 2 & 3  // error, precedence between + and & is not defined
 ```

-Precedence equality can only be defined for precedence groups with same associativity.

 Only one declaration of the same operator / precedence group is allowed,
 meaning that new precedence relationships between existing groups cannot be added.